Wotton Pool Ltd. will be running a (36 hour) lifeguarding course in late March into April.

 The test at the end of the course last for around 3–4 hours and involves being tested on all four areas.
 The hardest parts of the test are the spinal work and CPR work, as these are probably the worst situations that you may need to deal with if you were to work as a lifeguard.
 However, you will need to demonstrate a good knowledge of each area to pass.
 But relax, during the course you will be very well prepared for this test.

-We have decided to hold the cost of the course down to £150 This is very much lower than commercial training rates for this course
+We haven't decided yet, but in 2025 we decided to hold the cost of the course down to £150.
+This was very much lower than commercial training rates for this course

 The awarding body of the National Pool Lifeguard Qualification is the Institute of Qualified Lifeguards (IQL)